A-Morariu/psmplr/README.md

 # How to install

-Copy and paste the following:
+Copy and paste the following into your console:

 library(devtools)
 install_github("A-Morariu/psmplr")